onap/vnfrqts-requirements/docs/Chapter8.rst

 VNF Function Codes can be found in inventory database and/or A&AI as well as Services Platform Network Design Documents.

-Version – As in VNF software version is the release of the software running on the VNF for which the playbooks were developed.
+Version â€“ As in VNF software version is the release of the software running on the VNF for which the playbooks were developed.
 VNF configuration steps may change from release to release and this
 <Version> in the path will allow the Ansible Server to host playbooks